BrandonPCollins/my-project-4/README.md

 Use the recommended JShint Validator to validate your JS so you don't fail next time idiot https://jshint.com/

+### User Story Testing

+Yap some rubbish here about how all the user stories are accomplished WHICH THEY ARE ANYWAY

 ### Lighthouse

 ![image](https://github.com/BrandonPCollins/my-project-4/assets/131177569/a056e283-1b25-4c5b-8bea-894efa47f150)